WiseLibs/better-sqlite3/README.md

 ### .run([...bindParameters], callback) -> this

-*[NOT AVAILABLE ON READ-ONLY STATEMENTS]*
+*[UNAVAILABLE ON READ-ONLY STATEMENTS]*

 Executes the statement asynchronously.
 When the operation completes the callback will be invoked.
-Upon success, the first argument of the the callback will be `null`, and the second argument will be an `info` object describing any changes made.
-If the operation fails, the first and only argument of the callback will be an `Error`.
+If the operation fails, the first argument of the callback will be an `Error`, otherwise `null`.

+Upon success, the second callback argument will be an `info` object describing any changes made.
 The `info` object has two properties:

 - `info.changes`: The total number of rows that were inserted, updated, or deleted by this operation.
 Changes made by [foreign key actions](https://www.sqlite.org/foreignkeys.html#fk_actions) or [trigger programs](https://www.sqlite.org/lang_createtrigger.html) do not count.
 - `info.lastInsertROWID`: The [rowid](https://www.sqlite.org/lang_createtable.html#rowid) of the [last row inserted into the database](https://www.sqlite.org/capi3ref.html#sqlite3_last_insert_rowid).
 If the current statement did not insert any rows into the database, this number should be completely ignored.

+### .get([...bindParameters], callback) -> this

+*[ONLY ON READ-ONLY STATEMENTS]*

+Executes the statement asynchronously.
+When the operation completes the callback will be invoked.
+If the operation fails, the first argument of the callback will be an `Error`, otherwise `null`.

+Upon success, the second callback argument will be an object representing the *first row* retrieved by the query.
+If the statement was successful but retrieved no data, the second argument will be `undefined`.

+### .all([...bindParameters], callback) -> this

+*[ONLY ON READ-ONLY STATEMENTS]*

+Similar to

 # License